We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Update from May 2022.
 We had another positive experience with Ben Bridge, so we will be updating their star rating on selection.
 At the store we secret shopped, they only had GIA certified diamonds.
 Unfortunately the value is still not there.
 We saw this 1.22 ct I SI2 diamond.
 It was very nice, but it cost $9,699.
 Here is a superior diamond from Blue Nile (2 grades higher in color) that is 25% cheaper.

 Ben Bridge is one of the oldest and established diamond jewelry mall chains in America.
-Their history began almost one hundred years ago with a shop in Seattle and they positioned themselves as a pioneer in the mall retail experience with their first shop in Seattle’s Southcenter Mall in 1968.
+Their history began more than one hundred years ago with a shop in Seattle and they positioned themselves as a pioneer in the mall retail experience with their first shop in Seattle’s Southcenter Mall in 1968.

 While in Seattle on business, Ira and I had an opportunity to visit Ben Bridge’s location at the Alderwood Mall in Lynwood, WA.
 I don’t think we need to explain much about the ambiance and setting, as this is a mall store; there is absolutely no sense of luxury or uniqueness to the experience.

 We were approached by a saleswoman as we were looking at the display cases.
 She was very kind and not pushy at all.
 While that is a plus, the “education” she offered us was abysmal.

 First she went on and on about being a member of the American Gem Society, as if that is unique (it’s not) and meaningful (again, not).
 She then proceeded to go on and on about how important cut is when buying a diamond and that everything else is secondary.